platformsh/platformsh-docs/docs/src/security/waf.md

 If the malicious request is mistakenly included in a legitimate request, the attacker can bypass the app’s security methods and access sensitive information.

+The Platform.sh WAF detects and blocks requests that contain [both the `Content-Length` and `Transfer-Encoding` headers](#ban-on-use-of-content-length-and-transfer-encoding-together).
-The Platform.sh WAF detects and blocks requests that include features of an attempt to inject a malicious request.
+It also detects and blocks requests that include other features of an attempt to inject a malicious request.
 These features are the following:

 - a carriage return line feed (CRLF) character or `http/\d`